CarolinaFernandez/CarolinaFernandez.github.io/_posts/2024-03-01-X509-cert-headers-authentication-in-Keycloak.md

 {% endcapture %}
 {% include highlight-warning.html %}

-The general [reverse proxy variables](https://www.keycloak.org/server/reverseproxy) are explained in this Keycloak guide, although after testing, these are not required to pass the certificate headers.
+The general [reverse proxy](https://www.keycloak.org/server/reverseproxy) variables are explained in this Keycloak guide, although after testing, these are not required to pass the certificate headers.
+For more in-depth details, here is source code (pull request) for the [X509 client certificate user authentication behind reverse proxy](https://github.com/keycloak/keycloak/pull/4546) logic in Keycloak's GitHub.
+Besides this, a potentially useful source implementation of the [NGINX Service Provider Interface (SPI)](https://github.com/keycloak/keycloak/blob/main/services/src/main/java/org/keycloak/services/x509/NginxProxySslClientCertificateLookup.java) is available in the repository.

 #### Docker-compose configuration for Keycloak

-There are few variables that are configured for the Keycloak container (these and others are referenced in this [illustrative discussio](https://keycloak.discourse.group/t/x509-authentication-with-keycloak-on-kubernetes-via-ingress/16035)):
+There are few variables that are configured for the Keycloak container (these and others are referenced in this [illustrative discussion](https://keycloak.discourse.group/t/x509-authentication-with-keycloak-on-kubernetes-via-ingress/16035)):

 | Property | Value | Description |
 |----------|-------|-------------|